Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 ![Maria’s Sprite](https://i.imgur.com/ncJ3eY3.png)
 ![Maria's Portrait](https://i.imgur.com/O87GsXo.png)

 Maria is your shy girl in the game.
 She works in the library and is very quiet.
 She has longer brown hair with brown eyes and wears glasses.
-She is the mayor’s daughter and lives with them.
+She is the mayor’s daughter and lives with him.
 Her favorite things to do are reading, listening to music, and studying.
 She will marry Harris if the requirements are met.

 **Birthday:** Winter 11